McGill-MMA-EnterpriseAnalytics/Employee-Attrition/Employee_Segmentation_Clustering_Report.md

 Categorical variables were converted into numerical format using **one-hot encoding**, dropping the first category to avoid multicollinearity.

+### **Principal Component Analysis (PCA)**

+To improve computational efficiency and reduce dimensionality while retaining key information, PCA was applied.
+By analyzing the **PCA variance explanation plot**, we observed that PCA provided effective dimensionality reduction.
+We retained **90% of the variance**, resulting in **21 principal components** for further clustering analysis.

 ## **3. Clustering Techniques Applied**

 ### **K-Means Clustering**
+- **Elbow Method** was applied to select the optimal `k` value.
+It showed that the clustering performed well when k=4 or 5.
+However, PCA scatter plots exhibited k=3 performed the best in terms of cluster boundary clarity, compactness and business interpretability.
-- The optimal number of clusters (`k`) was determined using the **Elbow Method**, which examines the within-cluster sum of squares (WCSS) to identify the point of diminishing returns.
+- The optimal number of clusters `k` was determined as considering both **Elbow Method** and **PCA Scatter Plots with different k values**.
-- After testing different values of `k`, the final choice was based on a balance between interpretability and separation quality.

 ### **Agglomerative Clustering**
-- Multiple linkage criteria were tested (**ward, complete, average**).
+- Multiple linkage criteria were tested (**ward, complete, single, average**).
-- The **ward linkage** performed best, as it minimized variance within clusters and produced more compact groupings.
+- The **single linkage** and **average linkage** showed the highest silhouette scores while neither of them resulted in balanced clusters due to the chaining effect caused by their computational methods.
+The **ward linkage** and **complete linkage** should perform well on continuous HR dataset, but their silhouette scores are no better than KMeans clustering.

 ### **Other Models Considered and Discarded**
 - **Gaussian Mixture Model (GMM)**: Despite its probabilistic nature, GMM struggled with clearly separating distinct employee segments, leading to overlapping clusters.
 - **Spectral Clustering**: Computationally expensive with large datasets, and it did not significantly improve cluster quality.
 - **DBSCAN**: Failed to produce meaningful clusters due to uneven density in the employee dataset.

-The final clustering method selection was based on stability, interpretability, and ability to uncover meaningful employee segments.
+The final clustering method selection was determined as **KMeans Clustering with 3 clusters** based on stability, interpretability, and ability to uncover meaningful employee segments.

 ## **4. Cluster Characteristics & Insights**